-Scope of Work:

-The individuals involved in the preparation of this appraisal included Eric Segal, Appraiser, and Joseph Mulholland, Research Analyst.
-Mr. Mulholland inspected the subject property; collected and confirmed data related to the subject, comparables and the neighborhood/ market area; analyzed market data; and prepared a draft report with preliminary estimates of value.
+Scope of Work: The individuals involved in the preparation of this appraisal included Eric Segal, Appraiser, Kevin Ziegenmeyer, Appraiser, and Joseph Mulholland, Research Analyst.
+Mr. Ziegenmeyer and Mr. Mulholland inspected the subject property; collected and confirmed data related to the subject, comparables and the neighborhood/ market area; analyzed market data; and prepared a draft report with a preliminary estimate of value.
 Mr. Segal also inspected the subject property, provided professional input, reviewed the draft report and made necessary revisions.
 In preparing this appraisal, the appraisers:

 - researched the legal and physical attributes of the subject property including: a physical inspection of the property was completed and serves as the basis for the site description contained in this report; the sales history was verified by consulting public records (Realquest.com); zoning and entitlement information was obtained from the Rocklin Planning Department; the subject's earthquake zone, flood zone and utilities were verified with applicable public agencies; property tax information for the current tax year was obtained from the Placer County Treasurer-Tax Collector's Office; - researched market data and neighborhood characteristics; - performed a highest and best use analysis; - gathered information on comparable properties; - confirmed comparable transactions; - In the valuation of the subject lots, we utilized the sales comparison approach, in which we adjusted the prices of comparable transactions in the region based on differences between the comparables and subject. - Our analysis excluded a typical income capitalization approach, since the subject property largely represents vacant land with limited extended income potential.
-However, the land residual analysis is the subdivision equivalent of the income capitalization approach.
+However, the extraction technique will be used to support the sales comparison approach analysis.